 Julie Wright is a teacher and instructional coach with over 20 years of experience in education.
 She taught at the elementary level for 14 years in Upper Arlington, OH and led professional development for literacy and social studies teachers throughout the school district for six years.
 She served as an adjunct faculty member at Ashland University, teaching graduate courses focused on curriculum, instruction, and assessment.
 Ms. Wright is a contributor to Choice Literacy and Lead Literacy, and is currently working on a book about what really matters in education.
 She holds National Board Certification as well as a B.S. in education, a master’s in language arts and reading, and extensive school leadership post-graduate work from The Ohio State University.

-Makoto Yoshida is one of the country’s foremost experts in Japanese elementary and middle school mathematics and lesson study, with over 20 years experience as an educator, researcher and facilitator of professional learning for teachers.
+Makoto Yoshida is one of the country’s foremost experts in Japanese elementary and middle school mathematics and lesson study, with over 20 years of experience as an educator, researcher and facilitator of professional learning for teachers.
 Dr. Yoshida coined the term “lesson study” and introduced the practice to the United States.
 His research is cited heavily in Stigler and Hiebert’s The Teaching Gap.
-He is co-author of Lesson Study: A Japanese Approach to Improving Mathematics Teaching and Learning, co-editor of Building Our Understanding of Lesson Study, and has contributed to the English translation of numerous Japanese mathematics textbooks.
-Dr. Yoshida also directs the Center for Lesson Study at William Paterson University.
+He is co-author of Lesson Study: A Japanese Approach to Improving Mathematics Teaching and Learning, co-editor of Building Our Understanding of Lesson Study, and has contributed to the English editions of numerous Japanese mathematics textbooks.
+Dr. Yoshida was a professor of mathematics and lesson study at William Patterson University.
 He holds a B.A. in education and psychology from Lewis and Clark College and a master’s and Ph.D. in education from the University of Chicago.